widgetti/solara/solara/website/pages/documentation/advanced/content/20-understanding/50-solara-server.md

 ## Handling Multiple Workers

-In setups with multiple workers, it's possible for a page to reconnect to a different worker than its original.
-This would result in a loss of the virtual kernel (since it lives on a different worker), prompting the Solara app to initiate a fresh start.
+In setups with multiple workers, it's possible for a page to (re)connect to a different worker than its original.
+This can happen after a lost network connection is restored, or when [ipypopout](https://github.com/widgetti/ipypopout) is used, since ipypopout creates a new connection, which can end up at a different worker.
+This can result in a loss of the virtual kernel, since it lives on the worker that was first connected to.
+The Solara app will then initiate a fresh start, or simply fail when ipypopout is used.
 To prevent this scenario, a sticky session configuration is recommended, ensuring consistent client-worker connections.
-Utilizing a load balancer, such as [nginx](https://www.nginx.com/), can achieve this.
+A load balancer, such as [nginx](https://www.nginx.com/), can be used to achieve this.
+Note that using multiple workers (e.g. by using gunicorn) cannot work since a connection will be made to a different worker each time.

 If you have questions about setting this up, or require assistance, please [contact us](https://solara.dev/docs/contact).